Elk Creek Township, Kansas

 Township in Republic County, Kansas, U.S.

 Elk Creek Township is a township in Republic County, Kansas, United States.
+As of the 2020 census, its population was 111.

 History

 Elk Creek Township was organized in 1871 and named after Elk Creek.
+What would become Elk Creek Township was first settled in 1868.
+Elk Creek was split off from Grant Township.

+Geography

+Elk Creek Township covers an area of 35.917 square miles (93.02 square kilometers).